gbmhunter/blog/content/pcb-design/component-packages/tssop-component-package/index.md

 There is a variant of the TSSOP with a solder pad on the underside.
 Texas Instruments calls this the HTSSOP package.
 It is used for ICs which require good thermal conductivity (e.g. half-bridges).

-{{< figure src="/images/2015/04/htssop-28-component-package-3d-render-with-thermal-pad.jpg" width="370px" caption="A 3D render of the 28-pin TSSOP component package that has a thermal pad (HTSSOP-28)."  >}}
+{{< img src="htssop-28-component-package-3d-render-with-thermal-pad.jpg" width="370px" caption="A 3D render of the 28-pin TSSOP component package that has a thermal pad (HTSSOP-28)."  >}}

 The HTTSOP-28 component package has the following thermal resistances: